 Once you have rounded up your metal, find out if it is ferrous or non-ferrous by seeing if a magnet sticks to it.
 If it does, the metal is ferrous and likely a common metal like steel or iron.
 These items typically aren’t worth much, but it’s still worthwhile to recycle them.
 If the magnet does not stick, you likely have copper, aluminum, brass, bronze or stainless steel on your hands.
 These metals are more valuable.

-Copper is one of the more profitable metals: Copper wire and tubing yields between $1 and $3 per pound.
-Aluminum typically earns between 40 and 70 cents a pound, yellow brass can yield about $1.50 per pound, and die-cast metal goes in the 74-cents-a-pound range, though prices vary by region.
+Copper is one of the more profitable metals: Copper wire and tubing yields between $2 and $3.40 per pound, depending on the quality and thickness of the wire.
+Aluminum typically earns between 40 and 70 cents a pound, yellow brass can yield about $1.65 per pound.

 2. Bottles and Cans

-One Penny Hoarder writer made $1,500 cashing in soda cans he collected at work though that might not be possible if you’re one of the thousands of Americans working from home.
-Still, you can make money by rounding up bottles and cans, whether from work, friends and family, at events, or just the recyclables you use at home.
+One Penny Hoarder writer made $1,500 cashing in soda cans he collected at work.
+You, too, can make money by rounding up bottles and cans, whether from work, friends and family, at events, or just the recyclables you use at home.